-America’s Racial Contract Is Killing Us
+The Coronavirus Was an Emergency Until Trump Found Out Who Was Dying

 Over the weeks that followed the declaration of an emergency, the pandemic worsened and the death toll mounted.
 Yet by mid-April, conservative broadcasters were decrying the restrictions, small bands of armed protesters were descending on state capitols, and the president was pressing to lift the constraints.

 In the interim, data about the demographics of COVID-19 victims began to trickle out.
 On April 7, major outlets began reporting that preliminary data showed that black and Latino Americans were being disproportionately felled by the coronavirus.
-That afternoon, Rush Limbaugh immediately complained, “If you dare criticize the mobilization to deal with this, you're going to be immediately tagged as a racist.”
+That afternoon, Rush Limbaugh complained, “If you dare criticize the mobilization to deal with this, you’re going to be immediately tagged as a racist.”
 That night, the Fox News host Tucker Carlson announced, “It hasn’t been the disaster that we feared.”
 His colleague Brit Hume mused that “the disease turned out not to be quite as dangerous as we thought.”
 The nationwide death toll that day was just 13,000 people; it now stands above 70,000, a mere month later.

 As Matt Gertz writes, some of these premature celebrations may have been an overreaction to the changes in the prominent coronavirus model designed by the Institute for Health Metrics and Evaluation at the University of Washington, which had recently revised its estimates down to about 60,000 deaths by August.
 But even as the mounting death toll proved that estimate wildly optimistic, the chorus of right-wing elites demanding that the economy reopen grew louder.
 By April 16, the day the first anti-lockdown protests began, deaths had more than doubled, to more than 30,000.

-Note: *Correction: An earlier version of this piece misdescribed a study showing disproportionately black counties were responsible for over half of coronavirus cases in the United States by describing those counties as “majority black.”
-We regret the error.